June 20–25 | Virtual

 This international meeting guides faculty on how to teach using web-based, free-access large data sets.
 How big is "big data"?
 Data that is so large, fast or complex that it's difficult or impossible to process using traditional methods.

-Join us to learn these valuable teaching skills to prepare students for the future.
+Join us to learn these valuable teaching skills.
+Sessions will be recorded and made available to registrants for on-demand viewing.

 Sponsored by the ASBMB and the International Union of Biochemistry and Molecular Biology.